liorghub/SONiC/doc/ztp/inband_ztp.md

 2. firmware - this plugin is used for image management on a switch.
 It can be used to install, remove and boot selection of images. sonic_installer utility is used by this plugin to perform the supported functions.
 3. connectivity-check - this plugin is used to ping a remote host and verify if the switch is able to reach the remote host.
 4. snmp - this plugin is used to configure SNMP community string on SONiC switch.
-5. graphservice: the plugin is used to provide minigraph xml and ACL json file to be used by SONiC switch.

 In the below example, there are 3 sections to process:
 ```